jugmac00/flask-reuploaded/docs/installation.rst

 Nevertheless, there are the following known incompatibilities:

-- the `patch_request_class` helper function has been removed;
+- The `patch_request_class` helper function has been removed;
   the function was only necessary for Flask 0.6 and earlier.
-  Since then you can use Flask's own `MAX_CONTENT_LENGTH <https://flask.palletsprojects.com/en/1.1.x/config/#MAX_CONTENT_LENGTH>`_ configuration variable, so you don’t read more than this many bytes from the incoming request data.
+  Since then, you can use Flask's own `MAX_CONTENT_LENGTH <https://flask.palletsprojects.com/en/1.1.x/config/#MAX_CONTENT_LENGTH>`_ configuration variable, so you don’t read more than this many bytes from the incoming request data.

-- `UPLOADS_AUTOSERVE` of uploaded images now has been deactivated;
+- `UPLOADS_AUTOSERVE` of uploaded images has now been deactivated;
-  this was a poorly documented "feature", which even could have lead to unwanted data disclosure.
+  this was a poorly documented "feature", which even could have led to unwanted data disclosure.

-  if you want to activate the feature again, you need to set `UPLOADS_AUTOSERVE=True`
+  If you want to activate the feature again, you need to set `UPLOADS_AUTOSERVE=True`